![]() |

 "In a time when people around the world are regularly experiencing grief and loss, Natasha Smith's words bring hope and healing to those who need it most.
 This is a must-read for ministry leaders everywhere, who will benefit from this biblical and practical wisdom to sit with the brokenhearted and experience God's healing grace."

-"As a therapist, I have always sought a book for my clients navigating their grief journey that would offer comfort, guidance, hope, and support in one place.
+"As a therapist, I have always sought a book for my clients navigating their grief journey, which would offer comfort, guidance, hope, and support in one place.
 This is that book.
 Through devastating personal losses and the growth that accompanies them, the author provides a faith-based road map complete with nurturing exercises following each chapter.
 They allow readers the safe spaces needed to walk with their grief, embrace it, understand it, and ultimately find the healing they desperately seek.
 Can You Just Sit with Me? speaks in equal parts to one's heart, mind, spirit, and soul.
 I consider it a privilege to recommend this masterpiece to anyone trying to find the courage and strength to heal."

 "Natasha Smith gets grief, and she's ready to sit with you in yours.
 Her stories are real—emotions raw, questions honest, and faith courageous.
 Whether you're walking through a season of sorrow or working through a series of losses, not only will you find Natasha to be a patient and empathetic friend, but her words will point you again and again to the best friend—Jesus."